phylotastic/phylotastic.github.io/docs/museum_guide_app.md

-# Phylotastic safari - mobile phylogeny app for museum visitors
+# Mobile phylogeny app for museum visitors

 This relates to phylotastic use-case 8.